Telecom Italia shares extend losses amid capital hike talk

-MILAN Shares in Telecom Italia accelerated losses on Friday afternoon after a report said the debt-laden company might propose a rights issue for up to 2 billion euros ($2.8 billion).
+MILAN Shares in Telecom Italia accelerated losses on Friday afternoon after a report said the debt-laden company might propose a rights issue for up to 2 billion euros $2.8 billion (1.7 billion pounds).

 "The stock is extending losses on the report," a trader said.
 "If they have to do a capital hike, 2 billion euros is a bit on the small side and would not guarantee they might have to launch another one."